ASCOMInitiative/AlpycaDevice/README.md

 ## Python 3.7+ Alpaca Device Framework

-This project aims to produce a very lightweight framework for a device driver that supports the Alpaca procol and ASCOM Standards.
+This project aims to produce a lightweight framework for a device driver that supports the Alpaca protocol and ASCOM Standards.
 It implements a basic Rotator device that is structured in a way that the Rotator- specific API endpoint implementations can be easily replaced with an API implementation for any device.
 The "boiler plate" logic remains the same.

-## Status (December 2022)
+## Status (Late December 2022)

-Still in early state development
+Construction complete, passes Conform for Rotator.
+Internal/docstring is minimal since this is a skeleton.
+A separate document describing its usage and features will be written.